From Typing Pools to AI Partners Why History Shows Us Job Creation, Not Destruction

 The Skills That Make You Irreplaceable

-While AI excels at repetitive tasks, here's what it can't do—and what makes you valuable:
+While AI excels at repetitive tasks, here's what it can't do - and what makes you valuable:

-Complex Problem-Solving: AI can identify patterns, but you understand context.
+AI can identify patterns, but you understand context.
 When a client is upset, AI can draft an apology email, but you know whether that client needs acknowledgment, action, or maybe just someone to listen.

-Emotional Intelligence: AI can recognize sentiment in text, but it can't build trust, inspire a team, or know when a colleague needs encouragement versus honest feedback.
+AI can recognize sentiment in text, but it can't build trust, inspire a team, or know when a colleague needs encouragement versus honest feedback.

 Strategic Thinking: AI can analyze data and identify trends, but you connect dots across disciplines, see around corners, and make leaps that data alone never could.